Homa

 - Sent by the receiver.

-- Indicates priority cutoff values that the sender should use for unscheduled packets.
+- Indicates priority values that the sender should use for unscheduled packets.

 ACK